syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/print.md

-> By default, the hierarchy grid prints the expanded child grids from the visible page only.
+N> By default, the hierarchy grid prints the expanded child grids from the visible page only.
 Refer [To Print the expanded state grid from all pages](./how-to/#print-the-expanded-state-from-other-pages).

 ## Print large number of columns